Mental health literacy: Public outlook

 Additionally, the negative stigma against mental health may impede the ability of some to get help.
 When a caregiver avoids seeking mental health treatment due to fear of the stigma surrounding the label of a mental illness, it is seen as affiliate stigma.
 This phenomenon is exacerbated in scenarios where children who present with signs of mental illness have parents who hold negative beliefs about mental illness.
 Studies found that individuals that have a negative impression of mental health labels might refuse seeking treatment for themselves or their children in order to avoid mental illness label.
 A study in 2015 found that affiliate stigma decreases a parent's willingness to pursue mental health treatment for their children, which can lead to decreases in overall well-being for children.
 It is also found that suicide is the third leading cause of death for ages 15 to 19.
 This same study found that some parents fear that general practitioners will judge them as bad parents if their children are diagnosed with ADHD.
-A case study from a supplement to the 2001 US Surgeon General's report on mental health in America shows an example of low mental health literacy and/or fear of the stigma of mental illness: "An was a 30-year-old bilingual, Vietnamese male who was placed in involuntary psychiatric hold for psychotic disorganization.
-After neighbors found him screaming and smelling of urine and feces, they called the police, who escorted him to a psychiatric emergency room… His parents had a poor understanding of schizophrenia and were extremely distrustful of mental health providers.
-They thought that his psychosis was caused by mental weakness and poor tolerance of the recent heat wave…These misconceptions and differences in beliefs caused the parents to avoid the use of mental health services".
-Affiliate stigma and lack of mental health literacy can cause harm in those suffering from mental illness.